acaprojects/ngx-overlays/README.md

-# Angular 5+ Composer Library
+# Angular 7+ Overlay Widgets Library

-Demo/Documentation can be found [here](https://developer.acaprojects.com/#/interface-development/composer)

 To build the library run `npm run packagr`

 ## Installation

-You install the library from npm using `npm install @acaprojects/ngx-composer`
+You install the library from npm using `npm install @acaprojects/ngx-overlays`